270 Grant Street, Blair, Nebraska • Diesel Repair FAQs Built Around Uptime

 Do you work with fleets and owner-operators?

 Yes.
 STS Truck Services works with both fleets and owner-operators.
-Whether you manage multiple units or operate your own truck, we provide diagnostics, repair support, inspections, and maintenance planning designed around uptime and better repair decisions.
+Whether you manage multiple units or operate your own truck, we provide diagnostics, repair support, DOT inspections, and maintenance planning built around uptime.

 Do you document inspection findings?

 Yes.
-We use clear findings and communication so customers understand what was found, what matters most, and what should be handled first.
-That helps reduce guesswork and makes it easier to approve the right work at the right time.
+We clearly document findings and explain what was found, what matters most, and what should be handled first.
+That reduces guesswork and makes it easier to approve the right work at the right time instead of reacting under pressure later.

 Can I request service online?